v10networkscom/saltychat-docs/commands.md

-Rotation | `float` | The rotation of the player VoiceRange | `float` | Range the player can be heard (proximity voice) IsAlive | `bool` | If `false` the player can't be heard VolumeOverride | `float?` | Overrides the volume calculated by proximity voice (based on the distance) NoLoS | `bool` | `true` to enable a muffling sound effect DistanceCulled | `bool` | `true` to remove player from proximity calculation
+Rotation | `float` | The rotation of the player VoiceRange | `float` | Range the player can be heard (proximity voice) IsAlive | `bool` | If `false` the player can't be heard VolumeOverride | `float?` | Overrides the volume calculated by proximity voice (0f - 1.6f / 0 - 160%) NoLoS | `bool` | `true` to enable a muffling sound effect DistanceCulled | `bool` | `true` to remove player from proximity calculation